JessMD/hoozits/LCDdisplaynewreadme.md

 lcd = LCD.Adafruit_CharLCDPlate()
 t = 1 #define sleeptime for all messages`

-##define function to program the LCD display when given 5 arguments; the colour (c1,c2,c3), the text to be displayed (message) and the sleeptime
+## Define function to program the LCD display when given 5 arguments; the colour (c1,c2,c3), the text to be displayed (message) and the sleeptime
 `
 def display(c1,c2,c3, message, sleeptime):
         lcd.set_color(c1,c2,c3)